WarrenJMT/Learning/README.md

 THIS REPO CURRENTLY HAS::

-1. Basic Converter:  Basic unit converter.
-It converts km to miles, lbs to kg and minutes to seconds. using PySimpleGUI
+1. Better Converter: A Basic unit converter, it converts km to miles, lbs to kg and minutes to seconds. using PySimpleGUI

 2. Medical Patients: A project that I wrote up to try and give myself my own project to create.
 It is a Medical Patients filing system.
   I want this Medical patients filing system to record new patients, their names, age , gender, and allergies if any.